dylancc5/assistify/README.md

 ---

-## Our North Star

-**Every senior deserves to navigate the digital world with the same confidence, safety, and independence they've enjoyed throughout their lives.**

-Assistify isn't just about helping elderly users tap the right buttons—it's about restoring their autonomy, protecting their security, and ensuring they remain connected to the people and services that matter most.

-We're building a future where technology adapts to people, not the other way around.
-Where aging doesn't mean digital exclusion.
-Where every grandparent can video call their grandchildren, manage their healthcare, and explore new horizons without fear or frustration.

-This is Assistify: **Your intelligent companion for confident, safe, and independent smartphone use.**

----

 ## Beyond Seniors: A Platform for Universal Accessibility

 While our initial focus is elderly users, Assistify's core capabilities have potential to serve: